 - Explain how the exchange rate was determined and applied if applicable.
-Awardees should discuss the exchange rate they intend to use with the FFP/M/R before preparing the budget. - Discuss any new restricted goods, such as vehicles and pharmaceuticals, with the AOR if these were not initially included in the LOA budget.
+Awardees should discuss the exchange rate they intend to use with the BHA/M/R before preparing the budget. - Discuss any new restricted goods, such as vehicles and pharmaceuticals, with the AOR if these were not initially included in the LOA budget.
 These items require special consideration and approval. - As noted in the DIP narrative section of this guidance, any construction-related changes to the budget should be discussed in the budget narrative. - Highlight requests for procurement of any equipment5 for the upcoming implementation year, with a description of and purpose for the equipment. - Explain why there is carry-over from the prior year.
-All factors contributing to the carry-over should be discussed, e.g., international trips were not taken, some interventions were canceled or delayed, procurement of supplies or equipment was postponed or canceled. - Explain all shifts in the funding sources for a line item, e.g., a salary was previously funded with 50 percent Section 202(e)/50 percent ITSH resources, and the awardee is proposing to fund the salary with 75 percent Section 202(e)/25 percent ITSH resources.
-Highlight these shifts in the budget narrative. - Explain comprehensive budget category variances of 10 percent or more from the prior approved single year budget.
+All factors contributing to the carryover should be discussed (e.g., international trips were not taken, some interventions were canceled or delayed, procurement of supplies or equipment was postponed or canceled, etc.).